subroy13/decompy/README.md

 print(np.diag(np.round(s4, 2)))
 ```

-You can find more example notebooks in **examples** folder.
+You can find more example notebooks in the **examples** folder.
 For more detailed usage instructions, please refer to the **documentation**.

 ## Contributing